gilescope/book-exploring-async-basics/src/4_interrupts_firmware_io.md

 > (and most likely are).
 The important part is that there is a simple CPU running
 > on the network card doing work to check if there is incoming events.

-Once the firmware registers incoming data it issues a Harware Interrupt.
+Once the firmware registers incoming data it issues a Hardware Interrupt.

 ## 4. Hardware Interrupt